 WE NEED TO MANAGE GROWTH AND THE INTEGRATION OF OUR ACQUISITIONS.
-Over the past year, we have significantly expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., IMIS, Meyer Mohaddes & Associates, Inc. and certain assets of the Transportation Systems business of Rockwell International.
+Over the past year, we have significantly expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., IMIS, Meyer Mohaddes & Associates, Inc., Viggen Corporation and certain assets of the Transportation Systems business of Rockwell International.
 A key element of our business strategy involves expansion through the acquisition of complementary businesses, products and technologies.
+Our failure to manage growth and integrate our acquisitions successfully could be costly and could adversely affect our business, financial condition and results of operations.

-Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including:
+Acquisitions may require significant capital infusions putting a strain on our resources and, in general, acquisitions also involve a number of special risks, including:

-- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - . the challenge of assimilating diverse business cultures; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - . increased interest expense and amortization of acquired intangible assets.
+- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - the challenge of assimilating diverse business cultures; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets.